intervalia/component-build-tools/README.md

 ### Passing data into a template

-The signature of the functions `tempates.str` and `tempaltes.dom` is:
+The signature of the functions `templates.str` and `templates.dom` is:

 ```
 function(key, data) {}
 ```

-So when your code calls either `tempates.str` and `tempaltes.dom` you can pass any object as the second parameter.
+So when your code calls either `templates.str` and `templates.dom` you can pass any object as the second parameter.

 > The first parameter is they key used to get the correct template.

-If you wanted to create a table with an number or rows defined by a variable you would create your template like this:
+If you wanted to create a table with a number of rows defined by a variable you would create your template like this:

 Template file `content.html`: